Book cover

 }

-However, the reader must be surprised again: this implementation is incorrect!
-The ShoppingCart constructor is empty, the class does not have attributes, getTotal always returns 30.0, etc. All of this is true, but we have achieved another small victory: the test changed from red to green.
-So, it is passing.
-With TDD, the improvements are always small.
-In XP’s vocabulary, they are called baby steps.
+However, the reader might be surprised again: this implementation is still incorrect!
+The ShoppingCart constructor is empty, the class does not have any attributes, and getTotal always returns 30.0.
+While all of this is true, we have achieved another small victory: the test has changed from red to green.
+It is now passing!
+With TDD, the improvements are always incremental.
+In XP’s vocabulary, these are called baby steps.

-However, we should continue and provide a more realistic implementation for ShoppingCart.
-Here it is:
+Now, we should provide a more realistic implementation for ShoppingCart:

 public class ShoppingCart {